 A weekly sports medicine conference occurs each Thursday morning.
 The format of this conference is typically case presentations, in which cases are presented and discussed by various Sports Medicine Center staff, including the fellow.
 The fellow shares responsibility of organizing this weekly conference with the orthopedic sports medicine fellow.

-An all-staff Sports Medicine Center Journal Club occurs quarterly, supplemented by a monthly Sports Medicine Journal Club held by the program director, assistant program director, fellow and rotating PM&R residents.
-The fellow is responsible for the organization of the cases conferences as well as the Sports Medicine Center Journal Clubs.
+An all-staff Sports Medicine Center Journal Club occurs quarterly, supplemented by a monthly Sports Medicine Journal Club held by the program director, associate program director, fellow and rotating PM&R residents.
+The fellow is responsible for organizing the Sports Medicine Center Journal Club sessions.

 A comprehensive didactic curriculum is scheduled throughout the year, covering all primary care and orthopedic sports medicine topics relevant for the practice of primary care sports medicine.
-Didactic sessions are held weekly and are facilitated by Sports Medicine Center staff, including physiatrists and orthopedic surgeons.
+Didactic sessions are held weekly and are facilitated by Sports Medicine Center staff, including physiatrists, orthopedic surgeons and other Sports Medicine Center physicians.

 As previously described, fellows complete an in-depth didactic experience in diagnostic and interventional musculoskeletal ultrasound, consisting of reading assignments, weekly scanning sessions, and seven or eight cadaveric sessions throughout the 12-month fellowship.

 During the day-to-day activities of the fellowship, the fellow directly interacts with Sports Medicine Center staff, including supervising physicians, physical therapists and athletic trainers.

 In addition to the above, the sports medicine fellow is provided with these educational opportunities:

 - PM&R Department Journal Clubs

 - Weekly PM&R departmental educational conferences each Monday at noon

 - Department of Orthopedic Surgery Grand Rounds each Monday morning, during which general orthopedic topics are discussed

 - Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (five months of weekly anatomy, physical examination and ultrasound instruction sessions)

 - Teaching of medical students and residents from the departments of PM&R, Internal Medicine, Family Medicine, Pediatrics and Rheumatology who rotate through the Sports Medicine Center

-- Teaching learning objectives to PM&R residents weekly (after the first three months)
+- Teaching learning objectives to PM&R residents weekly (after the first two to three months)

 - Community teaching activities, such as lecturing at the local athletic clubs